Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 If you want veneers, you are going to need to find a dentist who offers private treatment.

-Your existing NHS dentist may well offer private treatments that includes veneers, but do check as not all will.
+Your existing NHS dentist may well offer private treatments that include veneers but do check as not all will.

 Even if your general dentist does, you need to think quite carefully about the right dentist for you and your veneers, this includes existing private practice patients.

 A cosmetic dentist can also produce and fit veneers, but they may well take a slightly different view on the treatment given they specialise in the appearance of the veneer.
 Veneers are a cosmetic procedure and in few cases provide a functional role quite like a dental crown might, therefore seeking out the expertise of those who are specialists in the field of cosmetic dentistry is worthwhile.

 Extra training and experience in creating the perfect smile for patients will allow you to get a result you can truly be happy with.